 In addition to the teachings of the Koran, Muslims also follow the Hadith, a supposedly inspired record of Muhammad’s words and actions.
 The Hadith explains how Muhammad instructed his commander when sent out on an expedition, “When you meet your enemies who are polytheists, invite them to three courses of action.
 If they respond to any one of these, you also accept it and withhold yourself from doing them any harm.
 Invite them to [accept] Islam; if they respond to you, accept it from them and desist from fighting against them. . . .
 If they refuse to accept Islam, demand from them the jizya.
 If they agree to pay, accept it from them and hold off your hands.
 If they refuse to pay the tax, seek Allah’s help and fight them” (Sahih Muslim, Book 19, Number 4294).

 But what about the violence commanded by God in the Old Testament?
 Is that any different?
 The most often-discussed episodes of violence in the Old Testament are Yahweh’s command for the Israelites to destroy the Canaanites and return to the land that He had promised to them.
-When assessing these incidents we must understand the context in which these events took place.
+When assessing these incidents, we must understand the context in which these events took place.
 The Canaanites were a brutal and wicked culture that frequently engaged in incredibly decadent behavior.
 As Christian author Norman Geisler put it, “This was a thoroughly evil culture, so much so that the Bible says it nauseated God.
 They were into brutality, cruelty, incest, bestiality, cultic prostitution, and even child sacrifice by fire.
 They were an aggressive culture that wanted to annihilate the Israelites.”